fieldtrip/website/tutorial/eventrelatedaveraging.md

     cfg.planarmethod    = 'sincos';
     avgFICplanar        = ft_megplanar(cfg, avgFIC);

-Compute the amplitude of the planar gradient by combining the horizontal and vertical components of the planar gradient according to Pythagoras rul
+Compute the magnitude of the planar gradient by combining the horizontal and vertical components of the planar gradient according to Pythagoras rule:

     cfg = [];
     avgFICplanarComb = ft_combineplanar(cfg, avgFICplanar);

 ## Plot the results (planar gradients)

-To compare the axial gradient data to the planar gradient data we plot them both in one figure here
+To compare the axial gradient data to the planar gradient data we plot them both in one figure here.

-Plot the results of the field of the axial gradiometers and the planar gradient to compare the
+Plot the results of the field of the axial gradiometers and the planar gradient to compare the topographies:

     clf